Idontgetit1/Natural_Latex_Obsidian/README.md

 - Install
 - Close Community plugins window and activate Natural Latex plugin

+- To use you need a openAI api key (get one [here](https://platform.openai.com/account/api-keys))
+- Enter your key in the plugin Settings

 # Notes
 Sometimes generated Latex can contain errors such as white spaces between the "$" and the actual expression or a missing "\".